mammadmodi/go-outbox/README.md

     // Initialise the relay dependencies.
     relay := outbox.NewRelay(storage, publisher, elector, appCfg.Relay, logger)

+    // Start the relay in background.
     go relay.Start(ctx) // non-blocking: runs in the background

     // Stop the relay process when your application is shutting down. relay.Shutdown(ctx) // optional: manual shutdown call if needed
 ```